Param Sundari (song): Release and reception

 "Param Sundari" served as the lead single from the soundtrack album, was released on 16 July 2021, by Sony Music India, along with the entire soundtrack, which featured seven songs.
 The song and the album was released in spatial and lossless audio formats supported with Dolby Atmos on Apple Music.

 Vipin Nair of Music Aloud stated Param Sundari is "A. R. Rahman nailing the “mass entertainer” formula in a way that he hasn’t done in a while".
 He appreciated Shreya Ghoshal's vocals, but found "equally praiseworthy is the chorus that matches her brilliantly".
 A review from Humming Heart said that "Param Sundari opens with a mischievous and energetic (uncredited) chorus that lends way to a brief but arresting bassline, and to the cracking vocals of Shreya Ghoshal laden with tantalizing verses.
 The song launches into the full item number zone and holds us hooked for its judiciously short runtime of three and a half minutes.
 That is Rahman delivering a trademark Bollywood hit number."

 Sankhayan Ghosh of Film Companion stated "The song has a catchy hook, a good chorus, but see how Rahman and Amitabh Bhattacharya subvert the “item number”.
 Bhattacharya’s lyrics, sung by Shreya Ghoshal, are in a constant mode of shirking away unwanted male attention".
 Joginder Tuteja of Bollywood Hungama said that "The tremendous rustic sounds of the music with that base of the drum beats and the wicked modern line is what makes the song so good."

 Celebrities reaction

 "Param Sundari" became trending in social media soon after its release and many fans did cover versions of this song.
-Celebrities such as Hina Khan, Rupali Ganguly, Raksha Gupta and other television actors performed cover versions.
-A fan of Kim Seok-jin (BTS) had created a video with this song in the background, replacing Kriti Sanon as 'Param Sundari'.
+Celebrities such as Hina Khan, Raksha Gupta and a fan of Jin (BTS) performed cover versions.
 Actress Kangana Ranaut, took to Instagram to praise the song and appreciated Kriti Sanon's dance moves.